AIDASoft/podio/README.md

 ## Compiling

-after setting up a separate build and install area, the build can be triggered w/
+After setting up a separate build and install area, the build can be triggered.

     mkdir build
     mkdir install
     cd build
     cmake -DCMAKE_INSTALL_PREFIX=../install ..
     make -j 4 install

+To see a list of options, do this in the build-directory:

+    cmake -LH ..

 ## Running